aws-samples/searchable-encryption-dynamodb-howto/content/index.en.md

 weight : 1
 ---

-# The Busy Engineer's Database Encryption

 Welcome to the Busy Engineer's database encryption workshop.
 In this workshop, you will be guided through adding client-side encryption to your usage of Amazon DynamoDB using the AWS Database Encryption SDK and AWS Key Management Service.
 Each exercise has step-by-step instructions.
-There is also has a `-complete` version available to use as a reference.

 The audience for this workshop are software engineers and product managers who are interested in protecting their own and their customer's data, while storing data in DynamoDB.
 This workshop should take about 90 mins to complete.